javierfg1/realworld/README.md

 minikube dashboard
 ```

-- To execute our yaml files we need to get the source, so we can clone the project and go to the folder of the project "cd k8s-realworld-htmx"
+- To execute our yaml files we need to get the source, so we can clone the project and go to the folder of the project "cd realworld"

 ```
 git clone https://github.com/javierfg1/realworld.git